micahwierenga/css-selector-basics/readme.md

  </html>
 ```

-### Style Sheets - Internal and External
+### Style Sheets: Internal and External

 Style sheets can be written in your HTML (internal) or in a separate CSS file (external).
 Whatever style sheet you use, the CSS syntax is the same.
 We build our CSS with a selector - usually the name of the HTML tag, a specific class of elements, or an element with a unique ID:

 ```css
 selector {